SteveBarnett/Remixing/thinking/_posts/2022-11-05-simplicity-is-a-feature-of-our-models.md

 ---
 title: Simplicity is a feature of our models, not reality.
-tags: concepts inspection TMWT contex
+tags: concepts inspection TMWT context
+star: true
+concepts: true
+order: 3
 ---